 10. Drink an Earl Grey tea at Howick Hall

 Howick Hall is a Northumberland stately home by the coast which features beautiful gardens, woodland walks and an arboretum which covers 65 acres with 11,000 trees.
 Howick Hall is the ancestral home of the Earl Grey and the famous tea is named after the 2nd Earl - Charles Grey who was a British Prime Minister in the 1830s.

 Earl Grey tea was specially blended for Charles and you can enjoy a cup at The Earl Grey Tea House at Howick Hall.

 For more lovely places to enjoy some tea and cake, have a read of our guide to the top 5 afternoon tea spots in Northumberland.

 Plan your getaway to the Northumberland Coast

 If this has whetted your appetite for a short break to the Northumberland Coast we have a range of holiday cottages available in locations like Alnwick, Bamburgh, Beadnell, Craster and Seahouses.

-For even more inspiration take a look at our guide to the best beaches in Northumberland and start planning your perfect coastal getaway.
+For even more Northumberland Coast places to visit, take a look at our guide to the best beaches in Northumberland and start planning your perfect coastal getaway.